 Standardizing the approach to effectively track and measure results

 Use benefits realization tools to continuously monitor outcomes and re-forecast in response to shifting circumstances.
 Don’t lock benefit estimates up in business cases, never to be reviewed again

 - Establish the process to continually track and re-forecast benefits for each investment (e.g. monthly, by gate etc.)

 - Provide the flexibility to track benefits top-down or bottom-up

 - Roll-up strategy and metric performance for executives in consumable dashboards and reports

 - Adjust investment decisions and funding if targets are not projected to be realized

-- Maintain strategic roadmaps to assess investment / initiative performance
+- Roadmapping software helps maintain strategic roadmaps to assess investment / initiative performance